 One inefficiency that occurs regularly in the oil industry is that wells dry up, and only at that point are new wells tapped.
 But with advanced, connected sensors and equipment helping to monitor drilling activity, this can be anticipated more easily.
 It’s a small difference, but one that can save significant time in moving from one well to the next.

-Many oil IoT use cases are already in full-effect and being used productively.
+Many oil IoT Applications are already in full-effect and being used productively.
 However, with the oil industry facing an unprecedented challenge, it’s worth considering IoT in a new light.
 Collectively, the functions and processes discussed above can save billions of dollars for an industry that needs every penny it can scrap right now.
 For that reason, it’s conceivable that broader implementation of IoT practices could at least play a role in helping the industry recover.